Guantánamo Bay: History

 The original inhabitants of the bay, the Taínos, called it Guantánamo.
 Christopher Columbus landed in 1494, naming it Puerto Grande.
 On landing, Columbus' crew found Taíno fishermen preparing a feast for the local chieftain.
 When Spanish settlers took control of Cuba, the bay became a vital harbor on the island's south side.

 The bay was briefly renamed as "Cumberland Bay" when a British expeditionary force captured it in 1741 during the War of Jenkins' Ear.
 British Admiral, Edward Vernon, arrived with a force of eight warships and 4,000 soldiers with plans to march on Santiago de Cuba.
-However, local Spanish colonial troops defeated him and forced him to withdraw or face becoming a prisoner.
+However, a small Cuban guerilla force prevented the British from advancing, forcing Vernon to withdraw.
+British forces attempted a second assault on Santiago in 1748 but they were unsuccessful.
 In late 1760, two Royal Navy frigates, and HMS Boreas cut out the French privateers Vainquer and Mackau, which were hiding in the bay.
 The French were also forced to burn the Guespe, another privateer, to prevent her capture.

 During the Spanish–American War of 1898, the U.S. Navy fleet attacking Santiago needed shelter from the summer hurricane season.
 They chose Guantánamo because of its excellent harbor.
 U.S. Marines landed with naval support in the invasion of Guantánamo Bay in June 1898.
 As they moved inland, however, Spanish resistance increased, and the Marines required support from Cuban scouts.

 Guantanamo Bay is of interest to U.S. military planners due to its geographical location in the Caribbean.
 It became a strategic location in defending the Panama Canal and the southern US coast.
 It was also a natural haven for naval vessels in the region.
 Due to other factors, it pushed the US to consider the area as a suitable location for a Naval Base.

-The Guantanamo Bay Naval Base surrounds the southern portion of the bay.
+Guantanamo Bay Naval Base surrounds the southern portion of the bay.

 The naval base, nicknamed "GTMO" or "Gitmo", covers 116 km² on the western and eastern banks of the bay.
 It was established in 1898, when the United States took control of Cuba from Spain following the Spanish–American War.
 The newly-formed American protectorate incorporated the Platt Amendment in the 1901 Cuban Constitution.
-Tomás Estrada Palma, the first President of Cuba, offered a perpetual lease for the area around Guantánamo Bay on February 23, 1903.
+Tomás Estrada Palma, the first president of Cuba, offered a perpetual lease for the area around Guantánamo Bay on February 23, 1903.
 The 1903 Cuban–American Treaty of Relations held, among other things, that the United States, to operate coaling and naval stations, has "complete jurisdiction and control" of the Guantánamo Bay, while recognizing that the Republic of Cuba retains ultimate sovereignty.

 In 1934, a new Cuban-American Treaty of Relations, reaffirming the lease, granted Cuba and its trading partners free access through the bay, modified the lease payment from $2,000 in U.S. gold coins per year to the 1934 equivalent value of $4,085 in U.S. dollars, and made the lease permanent unless both governments agreed to break it, or until the U.S. abandoned the base property.